About the event

 Cardiovascular disease and stroke have become the number one causes of death in the strategically important markets of Brazil and Mexico.
 But what do we know behind these headline figures?
 What efforts are being made to improve cardiovascular mortality outcomes and how can public health contribute?
 What factors are inhibiting the development of healthier hearts?
 How will these questions affect overall mortality in the two countries?

 The conference complements a joint research collaboration currently being undertaken by Swiss Re and the Harvard School of Public Health.
 The study is entitled Systematic Explanatory Analyses of Risk Factors affecting Cardiovascular Health (SEARCH).
-The findings of the study will explore the potential for better health outcomes, and how current heart disease trends might affect future mortality.
+The findings of the study will explore the potential for better health outcomes, and how current hear disease trends might affect future mortality.

 Participants will include public health experts, academics, insurers and leading experts in fields spanning epidemiology, the aging process, and cutting edge advances in the prevention, detection and treatment of disease.